shivamMahesh/librarymanagement/README.md

-clone the repository to your desktop and move all the images from src/libimg folder to your desktop open the project in intellij Ide or eclipse and run the main class.
+clone the repository to your desktop this is a library management system a javaFx application.
+Move all the images from src/libimg folder to your desktop open the project in intellij Ide or eclipse and run the main class.